Bugatti Type 51 Dubos

-The Bugatti Type 51 Dubos Coupe is a one-off automobile originally built by Bugatti in 1931 as an open-top Bugatti Type 51 race car that was driven by legendary racer Louis Chiron, and then modified by Louis Dubos to be a luxury road coupe.
-It is one of the most valuable cars in the world, estimated at around $20 million dollars as of 2023.
-It had a price when new of $12,000 (165,000 francs).
+The Bugatti Type 51 Dubos Coupe is a one-off custom automobile originally built by Bugatti in 1931 as an open-top Bugatti Type 51 race car that was driven by legendary racer Louis Chiron, winning the 1931 French Grand Prix with the vehicle.
+In 1937, it was modified by Louis Dubos to be a street-legal luxury road coupe.
+It had a price when new of $12,000 (165,000 francs), and is now one of the most valuable cars in the world, estimated at around $20 million as of 2023.

-It is owned and was fully restored by The Nethercutt Collection.
+It is owned by the Nethercutt Collection, where J.B.
+Nethercutt purchased its original racing chassis in 1959 and later fully restored it back to the Bugatti Dubos in 2000.

 History

 Bugatti chassis No. 51133 was completed in February 1931 as a Bugatti Type 51 race car which was one of only 40 constructed.
 Starting off as a Grand Prix race car, No. 51133 was driven by legendary Monégasque racer Louis Chiron and won the 1931 French Grand Prix with the vehicle.